FriedbergLab/GOThresher/README.md

 **1. Installation using `pip`:**

-GOThresher is available on PyPi, so the recommended way to install GOThresher is through `pip`.
-You can install GOThresher by running:
+GOThresher is available on [PyPi](https://pypi.org/project/gothresher/), which you can install using `pip`:
 ```
 $ pip install gothresher
 ```
 Do note, this approach will not download any data and config files that are available in the GitHub repository.
-User will have to clone this repository separately or download example data and config file required to run GOThresher from [Figshare](https://doi.org/10.6084/m9.figshare.20609208).
+User will have to clone this repository separately or download example data and .ini config file required to run GOThresher from [Figshare](https://doi.org/10.6084/m9.figshare.20609208).

 **2. Installation using `conda`:**